Why You Need a Homeschool Binder (And How to Set One Up in 5 Easy Steps) by PlanIt Homeschool

 A one-inch binder might work perfectly for a single subject or weekly plans, but if you’re combining multiple subjects or planning to store materials for the entire semester, consider a larger two- or three-inch binder.

-No matter what size you decide on, be sure to pick sturdy, high-quality dividers that can handle getting used a LOT.
+No matter what size you decide on, be sure to do your research and make sure you’ve got high-quality binders that can handle getting used a LOT.

 ✨Pro Tip: Get a binder with a clear cover pocket so you can personalize it with a cute cover!